d19mc/cyber-student-blog/content/posts/cryptography/diffie-hellman-key-exchange.md

 ![Diagram of two clients connecting to central server](ETEEdiagram.jpg)

-Although the server is relaying data between the clients, it will be unable to undersrtand any of it.
+Although the server is relaying data between the clients, it will be unable to understand any of it.

 ---